nuttywhal/dotfiles/brew/README.md

 `coreutils` - Basic file, shell, and text manipulation utilities of the GNU operating system.

+`dark-mode` - Toggle macOS dark mode from the command line.

 `gpg` - GNU Privacy Guard for public-key cryptography.

 `neofetch` - Display system information in the command line.